toddtreece/osc-examples/README.md

 ## Included Examples

 * `print.js` - prints received messages from the Max, Pd, or Chuck OSC examples.
 Also sends messages back one every second.
-* `socketio.js` - demonstrates communicating through OSC with a web browser in real time using socket.io using node.js to translate messages to and from Max, Pd, or Chuck.
+* `socketio.js` - demonstrates communicating through OSC with a web browser in real time using socket.io and node.js to translate messages to and from Max, Pd, or Chuck.

 ### Raspberry Pi PiTFT Examples